TejasK1906/Property_Listing_Analysis/README.md

 ## <img src="https://user-images.githubusercontent.com/106439762/181937125-2a4b22a3-f8a9-4226-bbd3-df972f9dbbc4.gif" width="48" height="48" > Quick Start

-    1.Stated with creating the new database and importing all the flat files into the database.
+    1. Stated with creating the new database and importing all the flat files into the database.

-    2.Did a bit of cleaning and changed the datatypes accordingly.
+    2. Did a bit of cleaning and changed the datatypes accordingly.

-    3.Took help of different SQL clauses like group by, order by, having etc in order to manupalate the data and get the insights out.
+    3. Took help of different SQL clauses like group by, order by, having etc in order to manupalate the data and get the insights out.

-    4.Also used some of the aggregate functions like sum, average , count along with case when statement and windows function to analysis the data.
+    4. Also used some of the aggregate functions like sum, average , count along with case when statement and windows function to analysis the data.

-    5.Took help of CTEs for writing the some of the complex queries for bucketing.
+    5. Took help of CTEs for writing the some of the complex queries for bucketing.

-    6.Exported all the tables from SQL to excel and created required pivot tables to gain some insights.
+    6. Exported all the tables from SQL to excel and created required pivot tables to gain some insights.

-    7.Created the pivot charts from the table for better understanding of the data.
+    7. Created the pivot charts from the table for better understanding of the data.

-    8.Also Designed a interactive dashboard from the charts for better visualisation.
+    8. Also Designed a interactive dashboard from the charts for better visualisation.